jmielkeway/ccos4rbpi_volume0/chapter11/receiving.md

         default:
             break;
     }
+    SPIN_LOCK(&(parent->signal->lock));
     sighandler = &(parent->signal->sighandler);
     if(sighandler->sigaction[SIGCHLD - 1].fn != SIG_IGN) {
         send_signal(SIGCHLD, &info, parent);
     }
+    SPIN_UNLOCK(&(parent->signal->lock));
     wake_waiter(&(parent->signal->waitqueue));
 }
 ```

 If `SIGCHLD` signals are not to be ignored - and they should not be for our shell - a `SIGCHLD` signal is sent to the parent.
 Our shell should then receive this signal and process it whenever it returns to user space.
+The check for an unignored user signal handler must be protected against a concurrent change to the handler from a `sys_sigaction` call.
+As a result, the lock has moved outside the `send_signal` function.
+The `do_kill` function now also acquires the lock.
 At the end of the function, `wake_waiter` wakes a process sleeping on the parent's `struct signal`'s waitqueue.
 But we have done no setup for this waitqueue.
 That's ok, consider it a teaser into the [next chapter](../chapter12/chapter12.md).

 As we believe our shell now capable of receiving signals, it is time to build and run our CheesecakeOS to check it out.
 Remember that
 - Multiple CPUs are running, and that user applications are started on CPUs 1, 2, or 3, while the shell runs on CPU 0